 Even if you do,

-you’ll learn how to handle them and move forward.
+you’ve learned how to handle them and move forward.

-You simply refuse to become a caretaker of grudges
+Simply, you refuse to become a caretaker of grudges

-or conduit of drama.
+or a conduit for drama.

-In other words, you’ll adapt and overcome situations
+and overcome situations

 not nurture them.

 it’s a place of contentment.

 It’s not a final or desired place of destination,